Ulysses (novel): Music

 Thema (Omaggio a Joyce) is an electroacoustic composition for voice and tape by Luciano Berio.
 Composed between 1958 and 1959, it is based on an interpretative reading of the novel's "Sirens" chapter, as sung/voiced by his then wife Cathy Berberian.
 Umberto Eco, a lifelong admirer of Joyce, also contributed to its realisation.
 Berio's Epifanie (1961/65) also includes texts from Ulysses.

 References to Molly's infidelities with Boylan and Bloom's sleeping posture, as related in her monologue in the "Penelope" chapter, appear in Grace Slick's song "Rejoyce", the last track on Jefferson Airplane's 1967 album After Bathing at Baxter's.

 Anthony Burgess composed the operetta Blooms of Dublin in 1982, as a very free interpretation of Joyce's text.
 It was televised by the BBC, to mixed reviews.

 The Radiators from Space released a song Kitty Ricketts on their album Ghostown (1979), in which the ghost of one of the prostitutes from Bella Cohen's brothel haunts modern Dublin.

-Kate Bush's 1989 song "Flower of the Mountain" (originally the title track on The Sensual World) sets to music the end of Molly Bloom's soliloquy.
+Kate Bush's 1989 song "The Sensual World" (the title track of her album of the same name) is based on Molly Bloom's soliloquy and uses several phrases such as "mmm yes".
+Bush wanted to use the soliloquy's actual words, but the Joyce family refused her request.
+While preparing Director's Cut (2011), an album of re-recordings, she again asked the Joyce family for permission to use the soliloquy, and her request was granted.
+She renamed the song "Flower of the Mountain" and used sections of the soliloquy.

 The James Joyce Society in Dublin released the album Classical Ulysses for the Bloomsday100 celebrations in 2004.
 It contains recordings of the classical music mentioned in the book.